RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Executing the IBM CICS Application**

 The application requires that you use a 3270 terminal emulator.
-This tutorial uses Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Host Access for the Cloud (HACloud), but you can adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 Settings in the IDE**